 5. The Sims 4

 The strangest thing about Maxis' world-straddling life management series is how few other games ripped it off.
-Alex Massé's upcoming Paralives might change all this, but until then, The Sims remains effectively peerless within its honking great niche: undisputed heavyweight champion of the human needs, drives and desires simulation world.
+The Sims remains effectively peerless within its honking great niche: undisputed heavyweight champion of the human needs, drives and desires simulation world.

-From managing actual Sims - making sure they get to work on time, don’t get lonely, don’t lose all their friends, don’t run out of money to pay the bills and (most importantly) don’t end up dying - to building homes they can properly navigate, there’s a lot to keep you busy.
+From managing actual Sims - making sure they get to work on time, don't get lonely, don't lose all their friends, don't run out of money to pay the bills and (most importantly) don't end up dying - to building homes they can properly navigate, there's a lot to keep you busy.
 Life-long Simmers will probably tell you that The Sims 2 is the best in the series, but we swear by The Sims 4.
-You can buy it, for starters (The Sims 2 never came to Steam and EA have long since withdrawn it from their Origin store), and it's also got one of the most robust and thriving modding communities around.
+It's also got one of the most robust and thriving modding communities around, and has received a shed-load of expansion packs, game packs, and stuff packs that each add more and more content and play time to the game.
+In fact, Maxis have just launched a new ‘challenge’ aspect to the game with Scenarios.

 4. Cities: Skylines